-Massachusetts Division of Fisheries and Wildlife 1 Rabbit Hill Road, Westborough, MA 01581
+Massachusetts Division of Fisheries and Wildlife 1 Rabbit Hill Road, Westborough, MA 01581 more information on rare species and natural communities, please see our fact sheets online at mass.gov/nhesp.

 Seabeach Needlegrass is an annual grass of medium height, usually found on stable dunes growing in association with beach heather.